Amateur Radio Revealed

 Free-to-enter draws 14 & 15

-In our current free-to-enter draws, we’ve two separate prizes.
+In our recent free-to-enter draws, we had two separate prizes.
 Courtesy of ML&S, the new Yaesu FT-4XE dual-band handie, and from the RSGB, two exciting radio-related books: Hamsats & Amsats and the 2019 Prefix Guide.

-In our other simultaneous draw, two chances to win an exclusive acetate disc of the TX Factor extended theme tunes, past and present, as seen in this episode.
-Click here for instructions on how to enter and full terms and conditions.
+In our other simultaneous draw, there were two chances to win an exclusive acetate disc of the TX Factor extended theme tunes, past and present, as seen in this episodes

 Our previous episodes